#Voice — Speaking & Listening

 Version Date What Changed

 2 2026-04-19 Unified voice, voice style, and audio routing across chat speaker icon, auto-play, beacon narration, and the preview in Voice Settings.
-Voice and style changes now propagate instantly without needing to re-open chat.
-Corrected voice list (six server voices; no more per-device voices or speech-rate slider).
+Voice and style changes now propagate instantly.
+Corrected voice list (six server voices; no more per-device voices or a speech-rate slider).

 1 2026-03-01 Initial guide